crashpad/site/README.md

 npm install
 ```

-This will install all required npm packages and bower components in one go.
+This will install all required dependencies in one go.

 ## Development